philippgille/hello-netcoreapp/README.md

         > Note: For adhering to the [Semantic Versioning](http://semver.org/) rules a "v" must be prepended before the actual version number

     - Deploy the Chocolatey package to [this app's MyGet feed](https://www.myget.org/gallery/hello-netcoreapp)

+#### Travis CI

+This repository contains `.travis.yml`, which is a configuration file for the CI / CD cloud service [Travis CI](https://travis-ci.org/philippgille/hello-netcoreapp).

+It's currently only configured to run the build script `build.sh` to make sure it works, and not to store build artifacts anywhere.

 #### Docker Cloud